simply-ark0/CS0_Compititive_Progrmming/CodeChef/Starters131/Performance.md

-#Was only able to solve A, B, & C
+## Was only able to solve A, B, & C
+> Upsolved upto E